 Despite the frequent changes to Anna's employment and residence, her love for a cappella remained constant.
 She loved it so much that she founded two post-collegiate a cappella groups: The Sally Tomatoes in Los Angeles and the Austonettes in Austin, Texas.
 Since moving back to D.C., she is ecstatic to be a member of Vox Pop.

 After an enjoyable day of practicing law, Anna relaxes by watching excessive amounts of TV.
 A self-proclaimed geek, Anna loves comic-book movies and her favorite show of all time is (the newer) "Battlestar Galactica."
 Other favorites include "Gilmore Girls", "The West Wing," "Veronica Mars," and (almost) everything by Joss Whedon.
-Anna also enjoys running, yoga, supporting her husband's Pokemon Go addiction, and hanging out with her adorable English Bulldog.
+Anna also enjoys running after her toddler, yoga to destress, and hanging out with her adorable English Bulldog.